Skip to main content

 c.
 1100 CE

-Alquerque adapted to the 64-square chessboard in France, becoming Fierges.
+Alquerque adapted to the 64-square chessboard in France, becoming Fierges — an early form of traditional checkers.

 1547

-Antonio de Torquemada publishes the first codified rules of Draughts in Spain.
+Antonio de Torquemada publishes the first codified rules of Draughts in Spain — foundational to all historical draughts rules that follow.

 1756

-William Payne publishes A Treatise on the Game of Draughts, establishing the definitive Laws of the Game.
+William Payne publishes A Treatise on the Game of Draughts in London, establishing the definitive Laws of the Game still honoured today.

 19th–20th C.

 The American term "checkers" becomes widespread.
-Lee's Guide to the Game of Draughts further refines the standard laws.
+Lee's Guide to the Game of Draughts further refines the standard laws for competitive play.

-Checkers HistoryOrigin of CheckersAlquerqueAncient Board GamesEvolution of DraughtsClassic Board GamesTraditional Checkers
+Checkers HistoryOrigin of CheckersAlquerqueAncient Board GamesEvolution of DraughtsClassic Board GamesRetro Board GamesTraditional Checkers

 The Original Rules: William Payne & Antonio Torquemada